-Green tea is made from the tea plant known as Camellia sinensis, just like other true teas such as black tea and white tea.
+Green tea is made from the tea plant known as Camellia sinensis, just like other true teas such as black tea, white tea, and oolong teas.
 It is one of the least processed true teas.
 All true teas contain caffeine and green tea is no exception.
-It has been used for centuries as a medicinal tool to treat everything from fever to heart disease.
+It has been used for centuries as a medicinal tool in Ayurveda from India and traditional Chinese medicine to treat everything from fever to heart disease.

-The main chemical compounds in green tea are epigallocatechin gallate (EGCG, l-theanine, potassium, iron, calcium, and caffeine.
+The main chemical compounds in green tea are epigallocatechin gallate (EGCG), l-theanine, potassium, iron, calcium, and caffeine.
 The caffeine content of green tea is about 35 milligrams for every 8-ounce cup, which is considered moderate.
 The l-theanine present in green tea is responsible for the smooth, steady delivery of caffeine without spikes in blood sugar.
 Green tea contains b vitamins as well as tannins and folic acid.

 Green tea leaves are plucked and heated to prevent oxidation.
 The dried leaves are then rolled to make standard green teas or ground to make matcha green tea.
 There are two main varieties of green tea characterized by their production either in China or Japan.
 Chinese green tea leaves are roasted during the drying stage of the production process.
 This results in green teas that are toasty and woodsy in flavor.
 Japanese green teas are steamed during the drying process.
 Japanese green teas tend to be more vegetal, floral, and sweet than their Chinese counterparts.
 Both types of green tea are often used as a base in herbal teas.

+Green tea may cause stomach irritation when brewed too strongly or consumed on an empty stomach (1).
 Green tea contains tannins that can increase the amount of acid in your stomach.
 Excess acid can lead to digestive issues including constipation, acid reflux, and nausea.
 Brewing green tea with water that is too hot can exacerbate these side effects.
 Brew your green tea with water between 160 and 180 F.